camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 15 ms for ADS1115.
 Each loop acquires voltage and current together for every configured physical channel, calibrates those observations, and adds them to the production reducer.
-The reducer publishes one `Reading` per channel every 500 ms; normal power, duty, energy, and history consumers continue to use that stream.
+The reducer publishes one `Reading` per channel every 500 ms. A window is calculation-eligible when at least 80% of its observations are valid.
+Rejected spikes are excluded from the operational mean; a sustained out-of-range window remains visible with its finite diagnostic mean but is not used for power or energy.
+Per-physical-sensor clean/tolerated/rejected counters make this distinction observable.
+Normal power, duty, energy, and history consumers continue to use that stream.
 ADS1115's nominal conversion rate applies to individual conversions, not logical samples: the WROOM mapping requires four sequential conversions for its In and Out voltage/current pairs.